 His signature wah is basically a standard Dunlop CryBaby Wah with a bright orange housing to really convey the energy and the passion he has with his music.
 The pedal features the slogans ‘sometimes history needs a push’ and ‘you don’t need a weapon when you are born one’ along the sides.
 It’s a pretty unique looking Signature CryBaby.

 Tom Morello Sound

 Tom Morello has a very unique sound.
 He used a knock-off Telecaster with single-coils for a lot of his music with Rage Against the Machine.
-He combined the sound of a single coil and high-gain distortion to create his iconic rhythm tone.
+He combined the sound of a single coil and high-gain distortion to create his iconic rhythm tone (which is even the subject of one of Neural DSP’s plugins).
 An example of this can be heard in Rage Against the Machine’s most known song: Killing in the Name of.
 The sort of woolly, open sound of the single coil combined with massive amounts of gain resulted in a fairly chaotic sound that totally fits the vibe of the band.